arangodb/docs-hugo/site/content/3.12/develop/http-api/documents.md

         The body of the response contains a JSON array of the same length as the input array with the information about the identifier and the revision of the replaced documents.
-In each entry, the attribute `_id` contains the known `document-id` of each updated document, `_key` contains the key which uniquely identifies a document in a given collection, and the attribute `_rev` contains the new document revision.
+In each element has the following
+        attributes:
+        - `_id`, containing the document identifier with the format `<collection-name>/<document-key>`.
+        - `_key`, containing the document key that uniquely identifies a document within the collection.
+        - `_rev`, containing the new document revision.

         In case of an error or violated precondition, an error object with the attribute `error` set to `true` and the attribute `errorCode` set to the error code is built.